-To do so, you will need to use PHP in the PHP Scripts -> After Form Submission area.
-To learn how to make that happen, visit the respective section in the PHP Scripts doc page.
+To do so, you must use PHP in the PHP Scripts -> After Form Submission area.
+To learn how to make that happen, visit the respective section on the PHP Scripts doc page.

 Can I create calculations based on field values?

-To create calculations based on field values you don’t need conditional logic.
-You just need to enable the Calculations option found in the field settings.
+You don't need conditional logic to create calculations based on field values.
+You need to enable the Calculations option found in the field settings.
 To learn more details, visit the Calculations guide.
-Additionally, after you’ve set up your calculations, you can setup conditional logic based on the calculated values.
+Additionally, after you’ve set up your calculations, you can set up conditional logic based on the calculated values.

 Can I create a rule based on the length of a field value?

 Not yet.
-This feature is on the to-do list and when this is implemented, you’ll be able to show or hide a field based on the length of a field’s value.
+This feature is on the to-do list, and when this is implemented, you can show or hide a field based on the length of a field’s value.
 For example, if “FIELD A” is shorter than 7 characters, show “FIELD B”.

 Can I create conditional logic with dates?